Consensys/doc.teku/.github/ISSUE_TEMPLATE/content_issue.md

 ## Describe the bug

 <!-- Add a clear and concise description of what the documentation issue is.
-Also, check the issue type in the following list): -->
+Also, check the issue type in the following list: -->

 - [ ] Missing content
 - [ ] Outdated content